 C406.3 Reduced lighting power.
 Buildings shall comply with Sections C406.3.1 and, where applicable, C406.3.2.

-C406.3.1 Reduced lighting power density.
-The total interior lighting power (watts) of the building shall be 75 percent or less of the lighting power values specified in Table C405.4.2(1) times the floor area for the building types, or by using 75 percent of the interior lighting power allowance calculated by the Space-by-Space Method in Section C405.4.2.
+C406.3.1 Reduced lighting power.
+The total connected interior lighting power calculated in accordance with Section C405.4.1 shall be 75 percent or less of the lighting power values specified in Table C405.4.2(1) times the floor area for the building types, or by using 75 percent of the total interior lighting power allowance calculated in accordance with Section C405.4.2.

 C406.3.2 Lamp fraction.
 Not less than 95 percent of the interior lighting power (watts) from lamps in permanently installed light fixtures in dwelling units and sleeping units shall be provided by lamps with a minimum efficacy of 60 lumens per watt.